standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * [_json-schema_](#json-schema-export) - this directory contains schemas for the (**TO DO -- need to define the JSON schema export**)
 * [_modeldoc_](#model-documentation-export) - this directory contains files that present the model with a look and feel similar to [Javadoc](https://www.oreilly.com/library/view/learn-to-program/9781680500523/f_0126.html)

-### FHIR Export
+### HL7 FHIR Export

-The FHIR export consists of profiles, extensions, value sets, code systems, examples, and other artifacts needed to create a FHIR IG.
+The HL7 FHIR export consists of profiles, extensions, value sets, code systems, examples, and other artifacts needed to create an HL7 FHIR IG.
 These are not the _pages_ of the IG, but rather various definitions that underlie the IG presentation.
 You must run the [IG publisher](#creating-the-implementation-guide) to create the IG.

 The FHIR export appears in the _/fhir_ subdirectory under the designated _out_ directory.
 The directory contains further subdirectories for code systems,extensions, the IG (_guide_), the logical model (_logical_), profiles, and value sets.

 #### Logical Model Export

-An optional part of the FHIR export, the logical model can be turned on or off using the `includeLogicalModels` flag in the Configuration file.
+An optional part of the HL7 FHIR export, the logical model can be turned on or off using the `includeLogicalModels` flag in the Configuration file.

-The logical model is an alternative representation of the CIMPL model, expressed in a familiar FHIR-like format.
-The logical model closely follows the CIMPL definitions because it reflects the model _prior to_ mapping to FHIR resources.
-Each `Entry` is presented as if it were a new FHIR resource, rather than a profile.
-The logical model is formally expressed as a set of FHIR **StructureDefinitions**.
+The logical model is an alternative representation of the CIMPL model, expressed in a familiar HL7 FHIR-like format.
+The logical model closely follows the CIMPL definitions because it reflects the model _prior to_ mapping to HL7 FHIR resources.
+Each `Entry` is presented as if it were a new HL7 FHIR resource, rather than a profile.
+The logical model is formally expressed as a set of HL7 FHIR **StructureDefinitions**.
 These definitions are distinguished from profiles because the names generated by the tooling end in `-model`.

 Because the logical model does not include maps, it is useful for review purposes.
 The logical model can be checked for clinical relevance and sufficiency before making mapping decisions.